RobertGossett/Solidity-Compile-and-Deploy/README.md

 Contains code to compile and deloy solidity smart contracts to various networks (with some configuration, of course).
 This repository contains a Compiler and Deployer component, ```npm run <command>``` configurations for testing, custom deployment, and an example contract deployment, as well as a ```config.js``` file for wallet configuration.
 At the moment, the Rinkby test network is configured into ```config.js```.

-The goal of this project is to help new solidity developers focus on smart contract development in local environments (rather than using remix).
+The goal of this project is to help new and experienced solidity developers alike focus on smart contract development in a local environment contract. (rather than using remix).
 By the end of this guide, you will have a local node.js project set up to compile and deploy your own Solidity smart contracts.
 GLHF!

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Disclaimer:
+The dependency versions in this tutorial are known to work together.
+One could certainly use more recent versions of the various dependencies.
+If updating to recent dependencies seems daunting, start out following the except steps explained here, and then work to upgrade versions aftwards.
+So... let's get to it.

 ### Prerequisites